GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 ## License

 This code is Apache 2.0 licensed and more information can be found in `LICENSE`.
+For information on licenses for third party software and libraries, refer to the `licenses` directory.